-The Straight Line methodology divides the cost of replacing an item by the number of years remaining, then subtracts the reserve funds available.
+The Straight Line methodology divides the cost of replacing an item, minus any funds already on deposit, by the number of years remaining.
 The result is the amount to fully fund the item for the next fiscal year.
 Slight variations in results are possible, depending on how the Reserves are distributed among the components.
 With this methodology, each component is prepared for its next expenditure without any sharing of money between components.
 It tends to be considered a conservative objective.

 The Cash Flow methodology individually funds each item, but the funds for all items are held in the same account.
 This calculation tends to be considered an aggressive objective.

 Funding Plan choices are strategy choices and risk choices, not accuracy choices.

 In any Funding Plan methodology, the underlying data (the Reserve Component List) is always the same - Changing Funding Plans has nothing to do with Reserve Component List accuracy or Reserve Study accuracy.
 They are simply two different ways of calculating the data, neither Funding Plan methodology is more accurate than the other.
 Mathematical calculations are mathematical calculations and therefore all should be accurate (unless one can't reliably add, subtract, multiply, or divide).
 The only difference is in how much cash is going into your Reserve Fund (the recommended Reserve contributions).
 That is an issue of risk management, not accuracy.